qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/development_server.rst

     127.0.0.1 [lun gen 20 15:16:41 2020] 1310 5ms "GET /wfs3/static/style.css HTTP/1.1" 200
     127.0.0.1 [lun gen 20 15:16:43 2020] 4285 13ms "GET /wfs3/collections?MAP=/tests/testdata/qgis_server/test_project.qgs HTTP/1.1" 200

-The server has a few options that can be passed as command line arguments, you can see them all by invoking the server with ``-h``.
+The server has a few options that can be passed as command line arguments.
+You can see them all by invoking the server with ``-h``. by invoking the server with ``-h``.

 .. code-block:: bash